pretix/python-drafthorse/README.rst

 All output is validated against the official XSDs, but no validation of profile levels (basic, comfort, extended) is performed.

+The profile level is detected automatically based on the XML data and added to the PDF metadata.

 Usage
 -----